 The Divisional Court is a branch of the Superior Court of Justice.
 It is one of the busiest appeal courts in Canada and hears appeals from administrative tribunals and judicial reviews.
 The Divisional Court sits regularly throughout the year in Toronto and has scheduled sittings at various times in the other judicial regions in Ontario.

-At Milosevic Fiske LLP, we can assist you in matters before the Divisional Court.
+At Milosevic & Associates, we can assist you in matters before the Divisional Court.
 We appear in Divisional Court regularly, and are familiar with the specialized rules governing appeals to this Court.